marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Characters/PC/Brannon/Bismuth.md

 During their travels, Bismuth encountered many an oddity and learnt how to manipulate their powers to take on the form of the beast.

-While exploring a ruin overtaken by forest, Bismuth encountered a [[- Quinn -/Bestiary/Beasts/Wilderbeast]], not realising what it was, Bismuth attempted to engage in combat with them; this did not however go well for Bismuth who promptly had his ass handed to him.
+While exploring a ruin overtaken by forest, Bismuth encountered a [[- Brannon -/Bestiary/wilderbeast|wilderbeast]], not realising what it was, Bismuth attempted to engage in combat with them; this did not however go well for Bismuth who promptly had his ass handed to him.
 Despite the offense, [[Kaede]] could tell that Bismuth was of good heart and sent him on his way with his blessing and a boon.

 While never as successful at self-transfiguration as their Sibling Jasper, Bismuth's Tactical understanding of combat combined with the ferocious nature of the beasts he has mastered has made him a combative marvel.